Vasanthabalaji01/Learn/docs/code/python/package_managers/package_managers.md

-# Package Managers

 Package managers are tools used to install, manage, and update software packages or libraries in a programming language.

-In Python, the most commonly used package manager
+## In Python, the most commonly used package manager

 - `pip` short for "Pip Installs Packages".

 - `conda` is another package manager, primarily associated with the Anaconda distribution, which is popular in data science and scientific computing communities.

-Let's explore these package managers in more detail:
+Let's explore these package managers in more detail

 ## pip